Diniso-G/business_dashboard/app/README.md

 1. User registers or logs in -a JWT access token is returned and stored in browser
 2. User uploads a CSV/EXCEL file through web interface
 3. Fast API receives the file, verifies the token and identifies the logged-in user
-4. The file is loaded into a pandas dataframe for analysis
+4. The file is loaded into a pandas dataframe for analysis.
+Revenue is calculated automatically if it is not present.
 5. The analysis module calculates revenue, top products and trends/ if no revenue it finds it using product and cost
 6. Plotly generates chart data from the results
 7. Report saved in SQLite